 The PB2NC tool is used to reformat the input PrepBufr files containing point observations.
 This tool stratifies the observations as requested in a configuration file and writes out the remaining observations in a NetCDF format.
-The NetCDF output of the PB2NC tool is used as input to the verification step performed in the Point-Stat tool.
+The NetCDF output of the PB2NC tool is used as input to the verification step performed in the Point-Stat or Ensemble-Stat tools.